dotherightthing/kaicycle-run-mobile-mk1-wiki/README.md

 ## Issues

-[A free Github account](https://github.com/signup) is required to use these features.
+[A free Github account](https://github.com/signup) is required to create issues.

 Note: All issues are public.
 Please [email any private information to the developer directly](mailto:dotherightthingnz@gmail.com?subject=[Github]%20Kaicycle%20Run%20Mobile%20issue%20-%20) and include the issue number.